teticio/llama-squad/README.md

 ### Results

 The fine-tuning was performed over 10,000 steps (1.2 epochs) with a learning rate of `2e-7`.
-On the test set, the models achieve the following [results](https://docs.google.com/spreadsheets/d/1N4XyrAyzKOHEmpAFvfRzEjZZis1T61_ekFeFbFW0lYM/edit?usp=sharing), where we have included Llama 2 70b chat and DeBERTa (an encoder model) for reference:
+On the test set, the models achieve the following [results](https://docs.google.com/spreadsheets/d/1N4XyrAyzKOHEmpAFvfRzEjZZis1T61_ekFeFbFW0lYM/edit?usp=sharing), where we have included Llama 2 70b chat, GPT 3.5 Turbo and DeBERTa (an encoder model) for reference:

 | Model                           | % Valid JSON | % Exact Match | % EM for Valid JSON | % Correct No Answer | % Correct Has Answer |
 | ------------------------------- | ------------ | ------------- | ------------------- | ------------------- | -------------------- |